 Saturday: Live Cooking Demonstrations

 Learn scrumptious, creative new recipes from some of the best chefs in the business.
-Each chef’s demo will include free samples and time for Q&A. So bring your appetite and questions.
-We’ll hand out free copies of the featured recipes at our PNW Co-op Specialty Foods booth.
+Each chef’s demo included free samples and time for Q&A.

 Noon: Executive Chef Jamie Callison

 Jamie Callison became executive chef in the Washington State University School of Hospitality Business Management in 2006.
-He oversees the HBM student-run catering events, and creates and implements new menu concepts and recipes.
+He oversees the HBM student-run catering operation.
 He’s also an HBM instructor, the faculty advisor for WSU Crimson Confections, and the faculty coordinator and culinary instructor for the WSU-ACFEF Culinary Certificate Program.
 Callison builds relationships with local farmers and the WSU organic program to ensure the availability of local, sustainable products for university guests.
 He is responsible for the operation of the J. Willard and Alice S. Marriott Hospitality Teaching Center Kitchen.
 Each summer Callison coordinates the WSU food, wine and culture study abroad program in Florence, Italy, and Lyon, France.
 Callison is also the lead judge for Washington State's Pro Start High School Culinary Competition since 2011, and was the lead judge for Tokyo's 2018 competition.

 Callison is the author of “The Crimson Spoon: Plating Regional Cuisine on the Palouse” cookbook, which features signature recipes and WSU products.